Interactive Usage

 After the execution of your application ended, the allocation can be terminated

-by exiting the shell (exit
+by exiting the shell (exit).

-, a shell is spawn on the login node.
+When using salloc, a shell is spawn on the login node.
 If you want to obtain

-a shell on the first allocated compute node you can use srun --pty
+a shell on the first allocated compute node you can use srun --pty.

 srun --cpu_bind=none --nodes=2 --pty bash -i

-If you want to use an application with a GUI, you can use the --x11
+If you want to use an application with a GUI, you can use the --x11 flag with

-to enable X11 forwarding.
+srun to enable X11 forwarding.

 Using srun

-For simple interactive session, you can use srun
+For simple interactive session, you can use srun with no prior allocation.
+In

-will first create a resource allocation in which to run
+this scenario, srun will first create a resource allocation in which to run

 the job.
 For example, to allocate 1 node for 30 minutes and spawn a shell